 Although we have and continue to pursue a broad customer base, we are dependent on a collection of customer relationships which are currently in development with strong purchasing power.
-For the three months ended March 31, 2024 and 2023, Continental AG accounted for approximately 0% and 81% of our revenue, respectively.
-At the end of 2023, Continental informed us of their decision to end our existing arrangement as our Tier 1 partner.
+Continental AG accounted for approximately 70% and 51% of our annual revenue in the years ended December 31, 2023 and 2022, respectively.
+At the end of 2023, Continental informed us of its decision to end our existing arrangement as our Tier 1 supplier.
 The loss of business from any of our major customers (whether by lower overall demand for our products, component shortages that impact our customers' production plans or product development plans, cancellation of existing contracts or product orders, or the failure to design in our products, or an award of initial or new business) could have a material adverse effect on our business.